 It’s official!
 My holiday projects are beginning and I could not be more excited to share them with you!
 I love simple holiday decor projects.
 Ways to make my decorations reflective of my style, but quick enough to finish them in an hour or two.
 Thats where these paper mache cone trees come in.
 You may remeber these copper splatter painted trees I made a few years ago with paper mache cones.
 Today, however, I am giving the cone trees a snowy look with the help of a little white paint.
 These DIY snow dotted cone trees make for the perfect candy colored Christmas!

-- Papermache cones (you can find these at the craft store or online at consumercrafts.com)
+- Papermache cones (you can find these at the craft store or online at consumercrafts.com or Amazon)

 - Acrylic craft paint in your chosen holiday colors (I used DecoArt Americana in dragon fruit, carousel pink, yellow green, bluegrass green, sea breeze, and Blue Harbor)